 Rescue summary and outcome

 Rescuers opened the garden gate and mum and ducklings very quickly walked out the garden and started walking down the Close.
 An ambulance drove in front with hazard orange beacons flashing and stopping and speaking to motorists.
 The roads on the estate were luckily very quiet.
-Rescuers following from behind whilst rescuers monitored drains.
-The ducklings steadily walked following mum through the estate for about 20 minutes along Birch Way, across the green at The Grove, across the The Grove and into Gilbert Way.
+Rescuers following from behind whilst other rescuers monitored drains.
+The ducklings steadily followed mum through the estate for about 20 minutes along Birch Way, across the green at The Grove, across the The Grove and into Gilbert Way.
 The mum then went under a chain link fence and hedge onto grounds of Ersham Farm and turned west in the direction of the main farm pond where they entered the water safely.
 The farm gave permission to enter their land to check on the mum and ducklings which were monitored for 30 minutes to check they were at their final destination.

-From time to time WRAS runs training course, awareness days and presentations from its Casualty Centre at Whitesmith in East Sussex.
+From time to time WRAS runs training courses, awareness days and presentations from its Casualty Centre at Whitesmith in East Sussex.
 These are normally advertised on WRAS's official facebook page, click on the events tab for a list of WRAS events and how to book.Follow us!